 Contracts include the words ‘up to’ because your actual maximum speed will be lower, determined

 primarily by the distance between your house and the telephone exchange or roadside cabinet.

-Your provider will give you an estimate of the speed you can expect.
+Your ISP will give you an estimate of the speed you can expect.

 The location of your router

 You probably have several telephone sockets in your house.
-In most cases your router should
+Your router should plug into the

-plug into the master socket, the one where the phone line enters from
+master socket, the one where the phone line enters from outside, with

-If this doesn’t suit the location of your computer, it’s not a good idea to run a long
+If this doesn’t suit the location of your computer, it’s not a good idea to move the

 Unless your master socket has a built-in filter, i.e. separate sockets for phone and router,

 you need a microfilter on every telephone and fax machine to prevent